ncosd/food-pantry-app/README.md

 # Food Pantry App
 Web application for Food Pantries.
+Volunteers can register with the site, and choose locations and days/times from a schedule.

 The Food Pantry Application is designed to help run day to day operations.
-The highest priority items are these below, and you can see the full roadmap at the project link.
+The highest priority items are below, and you can see the full roadmap at the projects link.
+The current sprints are being run off the Volunteer Portal board.
 If there is something you need added, please create a new issue.

-* [X] Customers and Volunteers can register with the application
+* [X] Guests and Volunteers can register with the application
+* [X] Volunteers can apply for specific days/hours they would like to volunteer
-* [X] Customers can apply to be on the delivery list
+* [X] Guests can apply to be on the delivery list
+* [ ] Admins can maintain the list of volunteers that will attend on specific dates
 * [ ] Admins can maintain the list of deliveries that will be made on delivery days
-* [ ] Volunteers can apply for specific days/hours they would like to volunteer
-* [ ] Admins can maintain the list of volunteers that will attend on specific dates
 * [ ] Admins can maintain an inventory of what is available and amounts of items.

 ## Project Roadmap
-The project uses Github projects for its roadmap, you can find it here: https://github.com/orgs/ncosd/projects/2
+The project uses Github projects for its roadmap, you can find the roadmap here: https://github.com/orgs/ncosd/projects/2

 ## Developing
 Pull requests are welcome, and will be reviewed.
 If you are new to open source development there are many resources on github, and [this guide](https://github.com/freeCodeCamp/how-to-contribute-to-open-source) can be helpful with getting started.